huijing/huijing.github.io/_posts/2017-12-10-hardware-hacks-super-silly-hackathon.md

 - 171 mb Hard Drive
 - Sound Blaster 16 card
 - VGA Graphics
+- 10Mbps 3Com Etherlink III 3c509B

 *Update: Kheng Meng adds that the [Am5x86](https://en.wikichip.org/wiki/amd/am5x86) is AMD's high performance clone of the Intel 80486.
-Because most people associate 486 chips with Intel but no, my friends, I did not make a typo when I said the chip was an AMD.*
+Because most people associate 486 chips with Intel but no, my friends, I did not make a typo when I said the chip was an AMD.
+Also, the machine does not have a PCI bus at all.
+The network card uses the ISA slot.*

 It's quite a high-end machine for its time but we were trying to run relatively modern software on it, so the hunt for smallest Linux distros began.
 Kheng Meng did some research and found people with success on the 486 using [Gentoo Linux](https://www.gentoo.org/).
 We also considered [Slackware](http://www.slackware.com/).
 But turns out our machine couldn't handle either of those.